thunkable/docs-thunkable-com/x/create/intro-spacing.md

 Since mobile phones and tablets are made in all different shapes and sizes, it's not possible to simply drag and drop elements on a screen so that they are positioned on a screen like you would in a Google Slides document, which is set to a fixed height and width.

 To position elements of an app in Thunkable, you'll have to manage the spacing between elements with a few powerful properties.
-You will also fins some helpful examples in the [design templates](/x/get started/design-templates.md) and [sample apps](/x/get started/sample-apps.md).
+You will also find some helpful examples in the [design templates](/x/get started/design-templates.md) and [sample apps](/x/get started/sample-apps.md).

 * [Spacing within a Screen, Row or Column](#spacing-within-a-screen-row-or-column)
 * [Spacing around Visible Components within a Screen, Row or Column](#spacing-around-visible-components-within-a-screen-row-or-column)